elastos/Elastos/Carrier/README.md

 To compile the project from source code for the target to run on Windows, carry out the following steps:

-Open a new terminal window.
+In Visual Studio, open Visual Studio Command Prompt from the menu "Tools >> Visual Studio Command Prompt" It will open a new terminal window.

 Navigate to the previously downloaded folder that contains the source code of the Carrier project.